We are looking forward to our summer season beginning this week. Here are some things to know before you arrive:

 Please read the South Shore Conference rule below.
 The league is very serious about the behavior of spectators on rink property.

 The member towns and coach of each team are responsible for the behavior of the spectators from their town.
-If the spectators get unruly or abusive during a game, it is up to the discretion of the referee to stop the game and determine who is at fault.
-If it can be determined whom or what town is a fault, they shall forfeit the game.
+If the spectators get unruly or abusive during the game, it is up to the direction of the referee to stop the game and determine who is at fault.
+If it can be determined whom or what town is at fault, they shall forfeit the game.
 If it cannot be determined who is at fault or it is unsafe to continue the game, it will be stopped and the Disciplinary Committee will make a decision.

-The South Shore Conference will establish a discipline committee to investigate and conduct a hearing if appropriate, concerning any major incident involving a spectator or parent.
-An officer of the South Shore Conference will chair the Discipline Committee.
+1. The South Shore Conference will establish a discipline committee to investigate and conduct a hearing if appropriate, concerning any major incident involving spectator or parent.
+An officer of the SSC will chair the Discipline Committee.
 The discipline committee will be comprised of three members of the Executive Board and two Program Directors on a rotating monthly basis.

-A major incident shall be defined as, but may not be limited to, the use of obscene or vulgar language, verbal; physical abuse, taunting of players, coaches, officials and throwing of objects in the viewing area, team benches, or ice surface, etc.
+2. A major incident shall be defined as, but not limited to, the use of obscene or vulgar language, verbal: physical abuse, taunting of players, coaches, officials and throwing of objects in the viewing area, team benches, or ice surface, etc.

-The program(s) will then have 48 hours to respond with a recommendation for discipline to the chairperson of the Discipline Committee.
+4. The program(s) will have 48 hours to respond with recommendation for discipline to the chairperson of the Disciplinary Committee.
 The program will identify everyone involved.
 If the program’s action is deemed acceptable, no further action shall be taken.
-If the chairperson of the Discipline Committee deems the program’s recommendation unacceptable and/or inadequate, the individuals involved will immediately be suspended from all South Shore Conference activities until the incident is resolved.
+If the chairperson of the Discipline Committee deems the program’s recommendation unacceptable and/or inadequate, the individuals involved will immediately be suspended from all SSC activities until the incident is resolved.
 The Discipline Committee shall convene to investigate the incident and to hold a hearing within one week.
 All parties involved in the major incident shall attend the discipline hearing.